 8. Purina Pro Plan Small Breed Salmon & Rice 16 lb

-- Live probiotics promote digestive and immune function
+- Live probiotics: Promotes digestive and immune health

-Compared to smaller bags or all-breed formulas, this option provides value and consistency for multi-dog families.
-The main tradeoff is that it may be too much for single-dog homes.
+Compared to smaller bags or single-dog formulas, this option prioritizes value and consistency for households with several dogs.
+The main tradeoff is less flexibility for single-dog homes or those with large breeds.

 - Formulated for small breeds

-- May be too large for single dogs
+- Bag may be too large for some

 Buying Guide: How to Choose the Best Dog Food for Maltese With Sensitive Allergies